10degrees/gravity-forms-not-live-chat/README.md

 * Currently requires a Gravity Form.
 * Media query is hard-coded.

-Basically, you'll probably need to do a bit of work.
+Basically, you may need to do a bit of work.

 ## To do:
 * Localization.